A Simple Algorithm for Consistent Query Answering under Primary Keys: Introduction

 \subsection{Contributions}

-Our main contribution is the design of a simple fixpoint algorithm for computing certain answers of queries over inconsistent "databases" in the presence of "primary key constraints".
+Our main contribution is the design of a simple fixpoint algorithm for computing certain answers of boolean conjunctive queries over inconsistent "databases" in the presence of "primary key constraints".
 For every $k \ge 1$, we describe a fixpoint algorithm parameterized by $k$.
-The algorithm is always an under-approximation of the certain answers: on Boolean queries, when it outputs `yes' then the query is certain, \ie\ it is true on all "repairs" of the "database".
+The algorithm is always an under-approximation of the certain answers: on boolean queries, if it outputs `yes' then the query is certain, "ie", it is true on all "repairs" of the "database".
 But there could be ``false negatives'', that is, queries which are certain but on which the algorithm outputs `no'.

+In this paper we investigate the expressive power of our fixpoint algorithm, trying to understand when it solves the certain answering problem.

-Our first main result shows that in the case of "self-join-free" queries and "path" boolean queries, we can characterize the cases when our fixpoint algorithm computes the certain answers via a semantic condition.
+Our first result shows that in the case of "self-join-free" queries and "path" boolean queries, we can characterize the cases when our fixpoint algorithm computes the certain answers via a semantic condition.
 In other words, when the condition holds there exists $k$ (namely, the number of atoms of the query) such that the corresponding fixpoint algorithm correctly computes the certain answer (taking $k$ as parameter); and conversely when the condition does not hold, for every $k$ there exists a database instance $D$ such that the fixpoint algorithm parameterized by $k$ outputs a false negative on $D$.

-We then show that when our algorithm fails to compute the certain answers then the certain answering problem is actually \conp-hard.
+We then show that when our algorithm fails to compute the certain answers, "ie", when our semantic condition fails, the certain answering problem is actually \conp-hard.
 Hence, for "self-join-free" queries and "path queries" and assuming $\ptime \neq \conp$, our simple fixpoint algorithm solves the certain answering problem in all the cases where it is solvable in polynomial time.
 The current approaches for \ptime solvable queries for these two classes are mutually orthogonal and our result provides a uniform algorithm to solve all the polynomial time solvable queries known in the literature.